 Disney Pro Tip: You can grab your prize and your scavenger hunt game board at the same time.
 That way you won’t have to fight the busy nighttime crowds in the gift shops just to pick up the prize later.

-Frankly, the Candlelight Processional lives up to the hype and deserves 40 minutes of your time.
+One of the best Epcot Festival of Holidays Tips we can offer is that you should attend the Candlelight Processional.
+The Candlelight Processional completely lives up to the hype and deserves 40 minutes of your time.
 A retelling of the Nativity Story, this reading is told by a celebrity speaker and accompanied by a full orchestra and chorus.
 Held at the America Gardens Theatre, this performance is given a couple of times a night, so check the times’ guide.
+You can also grab a Disney Candlelight Processional Dining Package for dinner and a guaranteed seat at the performance.

 Disney Pro Tip: We suggest attending the last performance of the day.
 Traditionally less crowded, the lines are smaller, and you can be seated closer to the stage.
 Plus the darkness of the evening really makes the lights inside the theater glow.